mrgk21/mrgk21/README.md

 ## Hi 👋, I'm Gaurav
-+ Solo Software developer, looking for my next company
++ Software Developer at metaverse
 + Bachelor of electronics and telecommunication

 ## Articles